damianhakert/damianhakert.github.io/source/posts/2016-06-06-navigation-redesign.html.md

 - The current navigation is not well organized.
 There are places where it does not follow logic or best practices.
-- We can not use muscle memory with the collapsed menu sidebar for fast click on links because the menu has too many items with new ones added every once in a while.
+- We cannot use muscle memory with the collapsed menu sidebar for fast click on links because the menu has too many items with new ones added every once in a while.
-- It's hard to navigate when you come to GitLab via a link from another app (like chat or anything) because of the lack of a logical hierarchy in our UI navigation.
+- It's hard to navigate when you come to GitLab via a link from another app (like chat, for example) because of the lack of a logical hierarchy in our UI navigation.

-A few days later, Andriy came with a prototype where the project's menu was displayed within the dashboard navigation.
+A few days later, Andriy came up with a prototype where the project's menu was displayed within the dashboard navigation.
 So when you visit the dashboard page you see one level of links, and when you visit a project or group page the dashboard links get collapsed to icons and the next level of navigation